lightly-io/workshop-sustainable-productivity/research.md

 - "[Viewing stress as a helpful part of life, rather than as harmful, is associated with better health, emotional well-being and productivity at work – even during periods of high stress.](https://news.stanford.edu/2015/05/07/stress-embrace-mcgonigal-050715/)"

 There is another way to interpret this data.
 What is the respondents that report that they have a negative outlook on stress do that *because* they have experienced physical pain?
 Is this causation or correlation?
 We need further research to know for sure.

+## Research on gratitude
+Berkeley has put together an amazing site on the science and practice of gratitude.
+[Check it out.](http://greatergood.berkeley.edu/resources/studies#gratitude)